The Teacher Grant application for 2023-2024 is now open!

 The Germantown Community Scholarship Fund, Inc. (“GCSF”) has been dedicated to helping graduating seniors finance their post high school education for over two decades.
 While the Fund’s focus continues to be on student scholarships, the board is also committed to Germantown School District teachers for their efforts in helping these students develop.

-Since 2004, almost $20,000 has been awarded in grants to deserving educators.
+Since 2004, over $47,000 has been awarded to 77 deserving educators.
 Through the efforts of dedicated volunteers, the MudSplash Run for Fun was established in 2015 and is specifically dedicated to raise money for our Germantown educators.
 We are pleased to announce that the grant amount has increased from $500 to $1,250 in 2018!
+We award up to $5,000 in grants each year!

 The number and amount of grants available will be determined each year by the Board of Directors of the Germantown Community Scholarship Fund, Inc. No grant may exceed $1,250 without the consent of the Board of Directors of the Germantown Community Scholarship Fund, Inc., and the Board may, from time to time, establish or modify the guidelines to be followed in connection with the grant program.